(Title Image: Wales Online)

 According to the latest statistics from the Welsh Government (xls), pupils from an Asian or mixed-race background were more likely to hit Key Stage indicators at Foundation Phase, KS2, KS3 and KS4 (GCSE) than other ethnicities.
 Pupils of black African and white decent did slightly worse, but the poorest performers were black Carribean pupils and those from a gypsy/traveller background.

-At GCSE level though, BME pupils generally and consistently out-perform white and gypsy/traveller pupils, with Indian and Chinese pupils often ranking near the top throughout their school lives.
-These findings are backed by a Senedd committee inquiry into outcomes for BME, gypsy and traveller students.
+At GCSE level though, BAME pupils generally and consistently out-perform white and gypsy/traveller pupils, with Indian and Chinese pupils often ranking near the top throughout their school lives.
+These findings are backed by a Senedd committee inquiry into outcomes for BAME, gypsy and traveller students.

 It’s hard to believe that as recently as the late 1970s/early 1980s you were perhaps more/as likely to see a white person in blackface than actually see a black performer live on television.
 That’s changed significantly and we wouldn’t bat an eyelid at Asian or black sports stars, actors, performers or politicians these days.

-BMEs are now proportionally represented in the Senedd with 5% of AMs coming from a BME background.
+BAMEs are (as of the Fifth Senedd) now proportionally represented in the Senedd with 5% of AMs coming from a BAME background.
 There’s also been a concerted effort by the likes of the BBC to provide more opportunities for BMEs behind the camera as well as in front of it.
 There’s still some way to go, but things are much, much better than they used to be.